Teach your college-age child how to avoid debt pitfalls, control impulse buying and create a clean credit report for life.

-You’ve prepared for academic success, the SATs, college interviews and even the dorm-room essentials for move-in day of freshman year.
-Yet two months into the semester, you discover a credit-card bill tucked in among the course books on your desk that makes your blood run cold.
+You’ve prepared your child for academic success, the SATs, college interviews and even the dorm-room essentials for move-in day of freshman year.
+Yet two months into the semester, while visiting during parents’ weekend, you discover a credit-card bill tucked in among the course books on his desk that makes your blood run cold.
 How does anyone rack up a balance that large in a few months?

-Below are some timely and important financial tips to consider before small budgeting missteps lead to long-term debt and bad financial habits:
+Below are some timely and important financial tips to pass along, before small budgeting missteps lead to long-term debt and bad financial habits:

 Students can still get credit cards.
 The simplest way is for parents to add them as authorized users to their own accounts.
-If you wish to open your own account, you’ll need to find a co-signer, if you’re under the age of 21, or prove that you have an independent source of income.
+If they wish to open their own account, they’ll need to find a co-signer, if they’re under the age of 21, or prove that they have an independent source of income.

-At that point, you need to know some of the basics, as well as the fine-print rules, of credit-card responsibilities.
-Many young consumers know very little about the rudimentary mechanics of how credit cards work.
+At that point, the student needs to know some of the basics, as well as the fine-print rules, of credit-card responsibilities.
+You’d be surprised (or not) by how little young consumers know about the rudimentary mechanics of how credit cards work.

-Consider the consequences, like what happens if you’re late or miss a payment, triggering high fees, higher interest rates, and a ding to your still-delicate credit score and report.
-In fact, a late payment can stay on your credit report for up to seven years1, leaving a mark well past graduation—much like a failed class during freshman year.
+Best to start with consequences, like what happens if they’re late or miss a payment, triggering high fees, higher interest rates, and a ding to their still-delicate credit score and report.
+In fact, a late payment can stay on their credit report for up to seven years1, leaving a mark well past graduation—much like a failed class during freshman year.

-Of course, there are some positive aspects of signing up for a credit card.
-For one, you will establish a credit history that, if handled properly, will be a huge boon once you graduate—from credit checks for your first apartment to getting financing for a car- or home-loan.
+Once you’ve instilled a little fear, don’t forget to communicate the positive aspects of signing up for a credit card.
+For one, your child establishes a credit history that, if handled properly, will be a huge boon once they graduate—from credit checks for their first apartment to getting financing for a car- or home-loan.

-Managing a credit card account continuously can also teach important spending and budgeting lessons, not the least of which is how to spend within your means.
-Making timely monthly payments within budgetary bounds can help build discipline, while cutting down on outsized impulse spending, as you come to understand the difference between a need and a want through the impact to your budget at the end of the month.
+Managing a credit card account continuously can also teach important spending and budgeting lessons, not the least of which is how to spend within their means.
+Making timely monthly payments within budgetary bounds can help build discipline, while cutting down on outsized impulse spending, as they come to understand the difference between a need and a want through the impact to their budget at the end of the month.

 Morgan Stanley’s Spending and Budgeting Tool can make it easier for you to see your complete financial picture.